-The special purpose financial statements has been prepared for distribution to the Department of Education.
-We disclaim any assumptions of responsibility for any reliance on this report or on the information to which it relates to any persons other than Education Services Australia and the Department of Education, or for any purpose other than that for which it was prepared.
+The Statement of Funding and Expenditure has been prepared for distribution to the Department of Education.
+We disclaim any assumptions of responsibility for any reliance on this Statement of Funding and Expenditure or on the information to which it relates to any persons other than Education Services Australia and the Department of Education, or for any purpose other than that for which it was prepared.
 Our opinion is not modified in respect of this matter.

-Responsibility of Management and the Directors (together referred to as Management) for the Acquittal Statement
+Responsibility of Management and the Directors (together referred to as Management) for the Statement of Funding and Expenditure

-The Education Services Australia Management is responsible for the preparation and fair presentation of the special purpose financial statements in accordance with the National Law and Australian Accounting Standards and the funding was expended in accordance with the National Law.
-This responsibility includes determining that the basis of accounting is an acceptable basis for the preparation of the special purpose financial statements in the circumstances and also includes such internal control as is determined necessary to enable the preparation of the special purpose financial statements that is free from material misstatement, whether due to fraud or error.
+ESA's management is responsible for the preparation of the Statement of Funding and Expenditure in accordance with the requirements of the Agreement.
+This responsibility includes determining that the basis of accounting is an acceptable basis for the preparation of the Statement of Funding and Expenditure in the circumstances and also includes such internal control as is determined necessary to enable the preparation of the Statement of Funding and Expenditure that is free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility for the Audit of the Statement of Income and Expenditure
+Auditor's Responsibility for the Audit of the Statement of Funding and Expenditure

-Our objectives are to obtain reasonable assurance about whether the special purpose financial statements as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the Statement of Funding and Expenditure as a whole is free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the special purpose financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the Statement of Funding and Expenditure.

 As part of an audit in accordance with Australian Auditing Standards, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also:

-- Identify and assess the risks of material misstatement of the special purpose financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+- Identify and assess the risks of material misstatement of the Statement of Funding and Expenditure, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Education Services Australia Management.